 Main breaks are unpredictable, but when they happen, restoring water service safely is WaterOne's priority.
 As a part of our commitment to excellence, our crews have a target goal of restoring service in four hours.

 Whenever possible, we'll contact you with a Notify JoCo alert.
-As a courtesy to our customers, we do not issue alerts late at night or in the wee hours of the morning.
+As a courtesy to our customers, we do not issue alerts late at night or in the early hours of the morning.

 Sequence of Work